syntax-tree/hastscript/readme.md

 ## JSX

 This package can be used with JSX.
-You should use the automatic JSX runtime set to `hastscript` (also available as the more explicit name `hastscript/html`) or `hastscript/svg`.
+You should use the automatic JSX runtime set to `hastscript` or `hastscript/svg`.

 > 👉 **Note**: while `h` supports dots (`.`) for classes or number signs (`#`)
 > for IDs in `selector`, those are not supported in JSX.